Pramodinikarlapudi/outreachy-contributions-tracker/README.md

      ```
    - **Repeat** the same command for all the **molecules you want to visualize**.

- Here's **how first three molecules** from my dataset looks like ⋆⭒˚.⋆🪐 ⋆⭒˚.⋆
+ Here's **how first three molecules** from dataset looks like ⋆⭒˚.⋆🪐 ⋆⭒˚.⋆

  **SMILES** - **Oc1ccc(CCN2CCC(Nc3nc4ccccc4n3Cc3ccc(F)cc3)CC2)cc1**